-Business Experience Mr. Fanjul is Vice Chairman of Omega Capital, a private investment firm based in Spain.
+Business Experience: Mr. Fanjul is Vice Chairman of Omega Capital, a private investment firm based in Spain.
 Mr. Fanjul is the Founding Chairman and former Chief Executive Officer of Repsol.
-Mr. Fanjul is a director of Ferrovial.
+Mr. Fanjul is a director of Cellnex Telecom and Ferrovial.
 Mr. Fanjul is the former Vice Chairman of the Board of The Holcim Group (formerly LafargeHolcim) and a former director of Unilever, the London Stock Exchange, Areva, Acerinox and Deoleo.
 He is a dual Spanish and Chilean national and has a Ph.D. in Economics.

-Qualifications We believe Mr. Fanjul's qualifications to serve on our Board of Directors and chair our Finance Committee include his extensive experience in international markets with global companies, his understanding of global business practices and his perspective from being based outside the U.S.
+Qualifications: We believe Mr. Fanjul's qualifications to serve on our Board of Directors include his extensive experience in international markets with global companies, his understanding of global business practices, his perspective from being based outside the U.S. and his deep governance experience from serving as a director on other public company boards.